nickytonline/nickytonline/README.md

 # <em>Hi!</em> I'm Nick Taylor. 👋🏻

-I'm a Developer Advocate who’s still very much an engineer at heart.
-I focus on empowering developers by building real solutions, sharing practical insights, and creating spaces where people can grow and succeed.

-At [Pomerium](https://pomerium.com), I'm expanding into infrastructure and security, working hands-on with Zero Trust access, authentication, authorization policies, and cloud-native networking.
-I believe great DevRel starts by staying close to the code and grounded in real-world workflows.

-I contribute to open source, build technical demos, write deep-dive posts, and surface developer feedback — all to make developers more effective.

-I'm passionate about growing inclusive communities, amplifying developer voices, and making complex technologies more accessible.

-Areas of interest: infrastructure, security, open source, developer tooling, frontend ecosystems (especially React/JavaScript), and improving developer workflows.
+I’m a Microsoft MVP, GitHub Star, Software Developer, and Developer Advocate.
+With over two decades in technology and a decade of open source contributions, plus six years of professional open source work at companies like OpenSauced, dev.to, Netlify and now Pomerium, I bring deep community knowledge to my work.
+You’ll often find me live streaming tech content, either solo or with friends from the community.​​​​​​​​​​​​​​​​

-**Find all the places you can follow me online at [nickyt.online](https://nickyt.online)**
+**Here's all the places you can follow me online at [nickyt.online](https://nickyt.online)**

 ---